-When we give a borrower facing financial difficulty an interest rate reduction, we temporarily reduce the contractual interest rate on a loan to 4.0 percent (previously, to 2.0 percent) for a two-year period and, in the vast majority of cases, permanently extend the final maturity date of the loan.
+When we give a borrower facing financial difficulty an interest rate reduction, we temporarily reduce the contractual interest rate on a loan to 4.0 percent for a two-year period and, in the vast majority of cases, permanently extend the final maturity date of the loan.
 The combination of these two loan term changes helps reduce the monthly payment due from the borrower and increases the likelihood the borrower will remain current during the interest rate modification period as well as when the loan returns to its original contractual interest rate.
-At December 31, 2019 and 2018, 7.2 percent and 6.4 percent, respectively, of our loans then currently in full principal and interest repayment status were subject to interest rate reductions made under our rate modification program.
+At December 31, 2020 and 2019, 7.8 percent and 7.2 percent, respectively, of our Private Education Loans held for investment then currently in full principal and interest repayment status were subject to interest rate reductions made under our rate modification program.

 Once a loan qualifies for TDR status, it remains a TDR for allowance purposes for the remainder of its life.
-As of December 31, 2019 and 2018, approximately 50 percent and 57 percent, respectively, of TDRs were classified as such due to their forbearance status.
-See Note 2, "Significant Accounting Policies - Allowance for Loan Losses" for a more detailed discussion.
+As of December 31, 2020 and 2019, approximately 47 percent and 50 percent, respectively, of TDRs were classified as such due to their forbearance status.
+See Note 2, "Significant Accounting Policies - Allowance for Credit Losses 2020" for a more detailed discussion.

 Within the Private Education Loan portfolio, loans greater than 90 days past due are nonperforming.
-FFELP Loans are at least 97 percent guaranteed as to their principal and accrued interest by the federal government in the event of default and, therefore, we do not deem FFELP Loans as nonperforming from a credit risk standpoint at any point in their life cycle prior to claim payment and continue to accrue interest on those loans through the date of claim.
+FFELP Loans are at least 97 percent guaranteed as to their principal and accrued interest by the federal government in the event of default and, therefore, we do not deem FFELP Loans as nonperforming from a credit risk perspective at any point in their life cycle prior to claim payment and continue to accrue interest on those loans through the date of claim.

-At December 31, 2019 and 2018, all of our TDR loans had a related allowance recorded.
+At December 31, 2020 and 2019, all of our TDR loans had a related allowance recorded.
 The following table provides the recorded investment, unpaid principal balance and related allowance for our TDR loans.

-Recorded Investment Unpaid Principal Balance Allowance December 31, 2019 TDR Loans. \$ 1,612,896 \$ 1,581,966 \$ 186,697 December 31, 2018 TDR Loans \$ 1,280,713 \$ 1,257,856 \$ 120,110
+Recorded nvestment Unpaid Principal Balance Allowance December 31, 2020 TDR Loans \$ 1,312,805 \$ 1,274,590 \$ 104,265 December 31, 2019 TDR Loans \$ 1,612,896 \$ 1,581,966 \$ 186,697